 Living off campus can be a fun adventure, but you should be aware of your rights and responsibilities as a tenant, roommate, neighbor and community member.
-For many RIT students, choosing to move off campus is their first time living in an independent environment within a residential community.
-Students are reminded they are representing RIT and should conduct themselves and their guests in a manner consistent with the Student Code of Conduct, which still applies to your actions - on or off campus!
+For many RIT students this is the first time living in an independent environment within a residential community.
+Students are reminded they are representing RIT and they and their guests should conduct themselves in a manner consistent with the Student Code of Conduct, which applies to your actions - on or off campus!
 RIT can take disciplinary action when students violate federal, state or local laws, or when behavior adversely affects the University community.
-RIT and Campus Life want living off campus to be a rewarding experience for you!
+RIT and Off-Campus and Commuter Services want living off campus to be a rewarding experience for you!

 Know Your Neighbors